 Please note that the Hepatitis A and HPV vaccines are strongly recommended.

-If you did not receive childhood immunizations – please follow the CDC catch up schedule.
+If, as an infant, your child did not receive standard immunizations – please follow the CDC catch up schedule.

 Should you have any questions please email Roberta Blumberg, Director, Health & Safety, at Blumberg@tamarackcamps.com.